There’s just something about packing for a road trip that never fails to make my heart beat faster.

 Road Trip Playlist — Obviously, any road trip packing list requires a long playlist!
 Be sure to download some music to play offline–if you end up somewhere without signal, odds are the radio station choices will be very limited too.

-— If you’re prone to motion sickness like me, I strongly recommend adding Sea Bands to your road trip packing list.
+— If you’re prone to motion sickness like me, you can consider adding Sea Bands to your road trip packing list.

-I use them regularly, and if things get really bad, take some Non-Drowsy Dramamine as well.
+I use them regularly, and if things get really bad, I take some Non-Drowsy Dramamine as well.

 Travel Journal — If you want to keep a travel journal during your road trip but can’t commit to a huge amount of writing each night, I can’t recommend the One Line a Day Journal